How to Easily Find and Fix Redirect Loops Error in WordPress

 Redirect Loop

-You might be wondering why you’re seeing this error message in the first place and how your site ended up with a redirect loop.
-Let’s look at it in detail.
+You might be wondering why this error appeared in the first place, and how your site end up stuck in a redirect loop?
+Let’s break it down.

 Redirect loop error in Safari